 As Rick put it:

 “What made the difference was engineer-to-engineer collaboration.
-Our engineers could speak directly with the engineers building the tool at Calcs.com, which completely changed both the speed and the outcome.”
+Our engineers could speak directly with the engineers building the tool at Calcs.com, which enabled speed and the improved outcomes.”

 Atlas Tube’s initial plan was a cautious beta: launch a small number of connection calculators, test, and add more over time.
 Rick challenged his team on that approach.

 "We wanted to create a stir in the market and a cautious beta wouldn’t do it," he said.
-"We needed to offer enough HSS calculations and typical details to inspire engineers to try the offering."
+"We had high confidence that functionality would reflect established design codes, but we needed to offer enough connection types to inspire engineers to try the offering."

-Calcs.com team met Rick's ambition with a revised scope and clear commitment: 20 connections, fixed deadline at the NASCC steel construction industry event in April 2025.
+The Calcs.com team met Rick's ambition with a revised scope and clear commitment: 20 HSS connection calculators, based on fabrication-friendly typical details, and a fixed deadline to share at the NASCC steel construction industry event in April 2025.
 Within three months, they delivered.

 "We had 400 engineers using the tool within the first month.
 As of February 1st, we have 2,500+ users and weekly design activity continues to increase."

 That early traction gave Atlas Tube confidence to invest further.
 The scope expanded six-fold from the initial plan.
-Six months later, the Connections Hub had grown to 144 connection types and continues to expand.
+Six months later, the Connections Hub had grown to 144 connection types based on AISC and CISC standards and continues to expand.

 That speed was a direct result of how the partnership worked.
-Atlas Tube’s engineers described connections the way they did in practice, and Calcs.com’s engineers translated that directly into usable tools.
+Atlas Tube’s engineers described connections the way they did in practice, developed typical details, and Calcs.com’s engineers translated that directly into usable tools.
 Decisions were made in days, not week-long review cycles, allowing the Hub to scale quickly without losing the trust of its engineer users.
+Importantly, when engineers request updates or new connections based on a specific project, the team is able to quickly provide enhancements and/or new connections in days and weeks, not months.

-Engineering capability: 144 connection calculators covering nearly every HSS connection type an engineer needs across the US and Canada standards, from the initial 20 at launch to comprehensive coverage within eight months.
+Engineering capability: 144 connection calculators covering a majority of the HSS connection types engineers need across US and Canadian standards, from the initial 20 at launch to comprehensive coverage within eight months.

 Engineer adoption: 400 engineers in month one.
 More than 2,000 users within eight months, with weekly usage continuing to grow.